animal-tree/Writing-stuff/Does-anyone-else-think-this-is-proof-of-God?.md

 The coincidencs keep adding up.
 This is only the first half of my PhD.
 I look forward to sharing the more optimistic one, assuming there will be one.

 My character is not depicted in these writings.

+I believe our personalities are shaped by our memory processes.
+This region of time does not give me the best cogntiive resources to work with.
+But more than that, it doesn't give me the happy, normal self I remember and who, my rare but quite close friends, remember.
+With them, I think I'll find the words later.
+Thanks to our loved ones' memories, we can recover from the identity theft of trauma...
+I believe.

+You don't see what you don't see.
+But maybe you can, and then thank you.